corbinb96/web-dev-hw/assignment-4/readme.md

 Alt text is used in case a form of media will not work or display in the browser as an alternate way of communicating what it is.

+I learned a lot about incorporating multiple forms of media in this work cycle.
+The only sticking point for me was incorporating a specific location on the map iframe.
+It seems to just insert a random map without the location I specified.
+Other than that everything went well.

 ![assignment 4 screenshot](./images/SSassignment4.png)